Forestry-Robotics-UC/ENTFAC/README.md

 ## Setting Up DVC

-To access the ENTTAC dataset, follow these steps to install DVC and pull the datasets.
+To access the ENTFAC dataset, follow these steps to install DVC and pull the datasets.

 ### Install DVC